 Babies with severe reflux have gastroesophageal reflux disease (GERD).
 A baby with GERD may spit up too much and not get enough nourishment from food.
 The baby can also aspirate (breathe in) spit-up liquid.
 This can cause problems with the baby’s breathing.

 Reflux is treated if the baby:

 Propping the baby up after feeding.
-For 30 minutes after feeding, the baby is positioned with the head higher than the stomach.
+For 30 minutes after feeding, put your baby so that his or her head is higher than the stomach.
 In the hospital, the baby may be put on his or her stomach (prone).
-Note: It is OK to lay the baby prone in the NICU because the baby is being monitored.
-Unless told otherwise, once at home, you should put the baby to bed on his or her back or side to help prevent SIDS (sudden infant death syndrome).
+Note: It is OK to lay the baby prone in the NICU because the baby is being closely watched.
+Unless told otherwise, once at home, you should put the baby to bed on his or her back to help prevent SIDS (sudden infant death syndrome).

-Medicins.
-This may include medicines to decrease the acidity of the stomach.
+Medicines.
+This may include medicines to lower the amount of acid in the stomach.
 This keeps the stomach acids from damaging the esophagus.
 Other medicines may be used to speed up digestion, so food passes out of the stomach quicker.

 Surgery.
 In severe cases, a surgery called a Nissen fundoplication may be done.
 The surgery makes the valve at the top of the stomach stronger.
 It does this by wrapping part of the stomach around the esophagus.
 When the stomach is relaxed and empty, food can pass through.
 When the stomach is full, pressure closes the valve.

 In most cases, reflux gets better over time and causes no long-term problems.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.